Headquartered in Brooklyn, NY, Zack's Mighty produces celebrated tortilla chips that are the first-ever to…

 Dickinson College Farm – Boiling Springs, PA

-Matt and Jenn have been raising chickens together since 2000 and began raising cattle and building their herds since 2009.
-Since then, the husband and wife team have run farms in association with educational institutions.
-“We enjoy the challenge of organic and sustainable farming, as well as teaching methods and concepts to college students and the public,” says Matt.
+Matt and Jenn began raising cattle in 2009 and have grown their herds since then.
+The husband and wife team enjoy running farms in association with educational institutions “We like the challenge of organic and sustainable farming, as well as teaching methods and concepts to college students and the public,” says Matt.

 Dickinson College Farm pursued certification with A Greener World because high-welfare, sustainable livestock management is at the core of their farming practices.
 “As an educational farm, one of our core missions is to connect people with their food supply and help them understand how their food choices impact plants, animals and the environment.
 Certification by A Greener World helps to verify our good practices to a broader audience, and also pushes us to be the best we can be and keeps us moving forward,” explains Matt.

-Dickinson College Farm’s Certified Animal Welfare Approved by AGW pasture-raised eggs, Certified Grassfed by AGW lamb and Certified Grassfed by AGW beef are available direct from the farm and the Farmers on the Square market on Wednesday evenings in Carlisle, PA.
+Dickinson College Farm’s Certified Animal Welfare Approved by AGW and Certified Grassfed by AGW lamb and beef are available direct from the farm and the Farmers on the Square market on Wednesday evenings in Carlisle, PA.

 Visit blogs.dickinson.edu/farm for more information about Dickinson College Farm or contact Matt Steiman at steimanm@dickinson.edu or 717-713-0276.